When to Go

-The best way to experience Namibia is through one of the Joint-Venture tour operators listed on this website or in the comfort of a rental car.
+The best way to experience Namibia is through one of the Joint-Venture tour operators or in the comfort of a rental car.
 Keep in mind that Namibia is sparsely populated, so distances between towns and villages can be significant.
 As a result, the public transportation network is pretty limited and is not focused on visiting the major sights.
 Fortunately, the country has an excellent infrastructure of well-maintained tarred and gravel roads.

 A summary of transportation options is detailed below:

 Car Rental Association of Namibia.
 CARAN is a non-profit association of 16 members whose main aim is to protect tourists and the car rental industry against sub-standard service and quality.

 Rhino Car Hire compares prices in Namibia from the leading car hire agents at Windhoek Airport and can often offer lower rates than if booked direct.